The 2024 Magnolia 4 ... an enduring love letter to all things mechanical

 Look closely, because not much is as it seems.

-NewAtlas Editor-in-chief Loz Blain told Nesbitt's story up to 2014 in a feature entitled The 300+ horsepower Bienville Legacy and the return of American master craftsmanship."
+NewAtlas Editorial Director Loz Blain told Nesbitt's story up to 2014 in a feature entitled The 300+ horsepower Bienville Legacy and the return of American master craftsmanship.

 The Magnolia 4 is quite unlike anything that Nesbitt has previously created, being a tribute to and a derivation of the past.